azkiaarh/Customer-Segmentation/README.md

 This case requires data-driven answers to the following questions:
 * How much is the grand total in each year?
 * How much is the grand total per month in each year and which month has the highest and lowest grand total in each year?
-* Which month has the most significant decrease and increase in each year?
+* How is the comparison of the grand total between each year and which month has the most significant decrease and increase in each year?
 * How is the customer segmentation using RFM model?
 * How to optimize marketing strategies to the right customers to generate more revenue?